 From the shore, you have terrific views of the Bow Glacier that feeds the lake in the summer months and is the Bow River source.
 That same river serves as a notable feature throughout much of the park, moving through Banff and onto Calgary before it ends in Southern Alberta, where it joins the Saskatchewan River.

-Johnson Lake has long been a favorite for locals, due to the warm waters that allow for swimming.
-It's a lovely lake that's a short drive from Banff town and possible to reach by public transport.
+Johnson Lake has long been a favourite for locals, due to the warm waters that allow for swimming.
+It's a lovely lake that's a short drive from Banff town and is possible to reach by public transport.
 Not only is it great for a swim, but it makes for a beautiful morning or evening walk around the short, three-kilometre lakeshore trail.
-Johnson is also not as wind affected as nearby Two Jack Lake and Lake Minnewanka, making it a great paddleboard spot.
+Johnson is also not as wind-affected as nearby Two Jack Lake and Lake Minnewanka, making it a great paddleboard spot.

 The Waterfowl Lakes are two peaceful lakes in the park that see a fraction of the visitors you'll see the other lakes on this list.
 They're also very conveniently on either side of the Waterfowl Lakes Campground, an excellent campsite in the park.
 The two lakes are glacial and have the classic blue color that radiates on a sunny day.
 Combine this with the hike to Chephren Lake, as the lakes are the starting point for the trek.

 The trail to Helen Lake takes hikers through one of the best alpine meadows nestled in the Main Range in the Canadian Rockies.
 It's a breathtaking valley filled with marmots and wildflowers that offers spectacular views to the south of Mount Hector.
 At the end of the meadow, you'll find Helen Lake nestled below a massive headwall that leads up to Dolomite Pass.
 Scramblers can continue on to summit Cirque Peak if they are in the mood for more incredible views.